erik1066/fedora-setup-guide/README.md

 **Instructions taken from https://discussions.unity.com/t/can-not-activate-license-in-unity-hub-on-fedora-41-rhel9-until-trust-sha-1/1520652/17 on 2024-12-01**

-Fedora 41 no longer allows SHA-1.
+Fedora 41 and later releases no longer allow SHA-1.
 This means SHA-1-based Unity licenses cannot be activated.
 Rather than displaying an error, however, the license process in Unity Hub fails without any messages as to why.
 This can lead users down a long road of troubleshooting things and ultimately wastes time.

 Fixing this involves updating Fedora's crypto policies to allow SHA-1, which unfortunately, can be a degradation of system security.
 Thankfully we can isolate the allowed use of SHA-1 to just Unity Hub: